hkellaway/Gloss/README.md

 Despite being more complex, this model is just as simple to compose - common types such as an `NSURL`, an `enum` value, and another Gloss model, `RepoOwner`, are handled without extra overhead! :tada:

+(Note: If nested models are present in JSON but not desired in your Gloss models, see [Retrieving Nested Model Values without Creating Extra Models](#retrieving-nested-model-values-without-creating-extra-models).)

 #### Model Arrays

 See [Model Objects from JSON Arrays](#model-objects-from-json-arrays) for how to create arrays of models from JSON arrays.